telerik/blazor-docs/knowledge-base/grid-show-confirm-cancel-dialog.md

 * [Predefined Confirm Dialog](#predefined-confirm-dialog) - this option is useful if you want to have a simple dialog with plain text a single confirmation button.

-* [Dialog Component](#dialog-component) - this solution allows full control over the dialog rendering.
-You may add any desired content there such as custom text, HTML elements or other components.
+* [Dialog Component](#dialog-component) - this solution allows full control over the dialog content.
+You can add any custom text, HTML elements or other components.

 This article lists samples for the Grid component.
 The suggested solutions, however, are applicable for the [TreeList]({%slug treelist-overview%}), too.